Last Updated: May 22, 2018

 International Transfer of Data.
 We are based in the United States and the information we collect is governed by U.S. law.
 The information we collect may be transferred to, used from, and stored in the United States or other jurisdictions in which Smartsheet, our affiliates, or service providers are located; these jurisdictions (including the United States) may not guarantee the same level of protection of personal data as the jurisdictions in which you reside.
 By using the Services, you acknowledge and agree to any such transfer of information outside of the jurisdiction in which you reside.

 U.S.-EU Privacy Shield and U.S-Swiss Privacy Shield Certifications.
 Smartsheet participates in and has certified its compliance with the EU-U.S. and US-Swiss Privacy Shield Frameworks and Principles (collectively, the “Privacy Shield Principles”).
-Smartsheet will comply with the Privacy Shield Principles with respect to the personal data we receive in the United States from the European Economic Area and Switzerland.
+Smartsheet will comply with the Privacy Shield Principles with respect to the personal data we receive in the United States from the European Economic Area, the United Kingdom, and Switzerland.
 You can review the Privacy Shield Principles, learn more about Privacy Shield, and view our Privacy Shield certification at https://www.privacyshield.gov/.
 Smartsheet’s commitments under the Privacy Shield are subject to the investigatory and enforcement powers of the United States Federal Trade Commission.

 Law Enforcement Requests.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.